rkthomps/coq-modeling/README.md

     - Install coq-lsp:
       - `opam install coq-lsp`

+- Note: The scripts in this repository are designed to run on cluster running the slurm workload manager.

 ## Processing Data
 Make sure you have a copy of the CoqStoq _data_points_ files in the `raw-data/coq-dataset/data_points` subdirectory of your project.